CesiumGS/3d-tiles/Q-and-A.md

 There's a few other ways we may solve this:
 * Moving subtree metadata to the tile payload instead of the tileset file.
 Each tile would have a header with, for example, the bounding volumes of each child, and perhaps grandchildren, and so on.
-* Explicit tile layout like those of traditional tiling schemes (e.g., TMS's `z/y/x`).
+* Implicit tile layout like those of traditional tiling schemes (e.g., TMS's `z/y/x`).
 The challenge is that this implicitly assumes a spatial subdivision, whereas 3D Tiles is general enough to support quadtrees, octrees, k-d trees, and so on.
-There is likely to be a balance where two or three explicit tiling schemes can cover common cases to complement the generic spatial data structures.
+There is likely to be a balance where two or three implicit tiling schemes can cover common cases to complement the generic spatial data structures.

 #### How do I request the tiles for Level `n`?

-More generally, how do 3D Tiles support the use case for when the viewer is zoomed in very close to terrain, for example, and we do not want to load all the parent tiles toward the root of the tree; instead, we want to skip right to the high-resolution tiles needed for the current 3D view?
+More generally, how does 3D Tiles support the use case for when the viewer is zoomed in very close to terrain, for example, and we do not want to load all the parent tiles toward the root of the tree; instead, we want to skip right to the high-resolution tiles needed for the current 3D view?

-This 3D Tiles topic needs additional research, but the answer is basically the same as above: either the skeleton of the tree can be quickly traversed to find the desired tiles or an explicit layout scheme will be used for specific subdivisions.
+This 3D Tiles topic needs additional research, but the answer is basically the same as above: either the skeleton of the tree can be quickly traversed to find the desired tiles (see [Skipping Levels of Detail](https://cesium.com/blog/2017/05/05/skipping-levels-of-detail/)) or an implicit layout scheme will be used for specific subdivisions.

-#### Will 3D Tiles support horizon culling?

-Since [horizon culling](https://cesium.com/blog/2013/04/25/horizon-culling/) is useful for terrain, 3D Tiles will likely support the metadata needed for it.
-We haven't considered it yet since our initial work with 3D Tiles is for 3D buildings where horizon culling is not effective.

 #### Is screen space error the only metric used to drive refinement?